Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: Discussion

 Users appreciate the system's functionality and see it as a tool for modernizing factory operations and speeding up operations.
 They are keen on improvements to be made for better user experience and utility, especially in the areas of content, feature enhancements, and user training.
 However, they express concerns about potential safety risks and the efficacy of information retrieval compared to consulting expert personnel.
-Although the tool is seen as inferior to learning from a human expert, it can help when human experts are not present or are unfamiliar with the issue at hand.
+While these concerns are understandable, the tool was not designed to replace human-human interactions; instead, it can be used when no human experts are present or when they do not know or remember how to solve a specific issue.
+This would come into play during the night shift at the factory where we conducted the user study as a single operator operates a production line, leaving limited options for eliciting help from others.